adambonsu/selenium-ruby-net-read-timeout/README.md

 * Ideally one page <<to share problem on stack overflow>>

+## Options
+* Replace Net::HTTP with another HTTP client (like Curb) to see if it solves the problem.
+    How to do this is explained on the wiki: http://code.google.com/p/selenium/wiki/RubyBindings#Using_Curb_or_your_own_HTTP_client
+* use RSpec::Retry which adds a retry option for intermittently failing specs (ref: https://stackoverflow.com/questions/26354834/netreadtimeout-netreadtimeout-selenium-ruby)

 ## To do
+* The default timeout is 60 seconds.
+One thing to try is to adjust the internal timeout to see if that fixes it (https://stackoverflow.com/questions/26354834/netreadtimeout-netreadtimeout-selenium-ruby)
+* Prove cannot be recreated when run out of process - Run the app server out-of-process (to exclude a Capybara threading issue)
 * Add the selenium driver desired capabilities Getting Net::ReadTimeout: visiting a website in Ruby Capybara Cucumber
 * remove/manipulate capybara config settings
 * create a selenium solution to replace capybara